WojciechMatuszewski/programming-notes/web/events.md

 ```

 In this case, whenever the user uses `space` or `enter` to interact with the button, both the `onClick` and the registered listener will fire. **This can lead to subtle bugs.
 Be mindful of this behavior**.

+## Events in React

+At the time of writing this, React uses a few global listeners instead of attaching the listener to each node when dealing with events.
+[See the code here](https://github.com/facebook/react/blob/3e97c00debbd6706b6ec6b7da15094bf2ba81ef4/packages/react-dom/src/client/ReactDOMRoot.js#L239)